 Aquarium of Genoa

-Inaugurated in 1992 for the celebrations of the 500th anniversary of Columbus's discovery of the New World, the Aquarium welcomes over one million visitors every year.
+The Aquarium of Genoa was inaugurated in 1992 on the occasion of the 500th anniversary of the discovery of America by Columbus and it has more than one million visitors every year.

 For further information please visit the Acquario di Genova website: www.acquariodigenova.it